AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-01.md

 First, let's create the basic HTML frame for the application.
 For this, we are going the make use of WebSharper's template engine.

-First, create an new folder named "templates" at the WebSharperTutorial.FrontEnd folder:
+Let's create a new folder named "templates" at the WebSharperTutorial.FrontEnd folder:

 ```bash
 $ cd WebSharperTutorial.FrontEnd